 The retail segment dominated the market and accounted for a share of over 65% in 2019.
 Retail stores have increased in developing regions such as Latin America and Asia.
-Factors such as market reputation, brand awareness, and customer satisfaction have increased the loyalty of customers, thereby driving the preference for retail stores.
+Factors such as market reputation, increasing awareness of brand, and customer satisfaction have increased the loyalty of customers, thereby are the factors driving the preference for retail stores.
 In 2019, the hospital and eye clinics' distribution segment accounted for a share of over 23%.
 Hospitals and eye care centers are the point of contact for major patient populations.
 The presence of eye care specialists in hospitals and eye clinics is increasing the market share of the segment.
 The increase in the target population, which includes the rise in vision impairment or blindness, is likely to increase the reach of the segment.

 INSIGHTS BY GEOGRAPHY